-The Millennials on the Move series showcases candid interviews of young people worldwide and the inspiring stories of how they navigate their lives and travels.
-They share their stories to educate, inspire, and empower others to take a travel risk or two.
+The Young Traveler’s Network series showcases candid guest interviews of young people worldwide and the inspiring stories of how they navigate their lives and travels.
+They share their stories to educate, inspire, and empower others to see the world!

-I remember a video that was shared in a Facebook group of a guy paragliding off a cliff into a sea clouds in Switzerland.
-It looked sensational and I knew automatically I wanted to try it one day.
-But to my surprise all the comments were all negative!
+I remember a video that was shared in a Facebook group of a guy paragliding off a cliff into a sea of clouds in Switzerland.
+It looked sensational, and I knew automatically I wanted to try it one day, but to my surprise, the comments were all negative!

-I thought to myself: Why is that so many people who look like me seem reluctant to try things like this?
+I thought to myself: Why is so many people who look like me seem reluctant to try things like this?

 The rest is history.